helenqu/blog/content/posts/deadly_triad.md

 \\[
     V_{k+1}(s_t)= \ev[d_b]{V_k(s_t) + \eta (r_t + \gamma V_k(\snext) - V_k(s_t))}
 \\]
+Note that this is the same update form as presented in Section 3, but in terms of the value function $V$ itself rather than the weights $\theta$ of the parameterized value function $\V$.
 <!-- and define the expected update as
 \\[
     \begin{aligned}